superfly/docs/laravel/the-basics/github-actions.html.md

 git remote add origin git@github.com:<username>/<repository-name>.git
 ```

-## _Github CI Action: Auto Deploy to Fly.io_
+## _GitHub CI Action: Auto Deploy to Fly.io_
-Once you have your Laravel application set up with a github repository, you can configure some Github Actions to auto deploy your changes.
+Once you have your Laravel application set up with a github repository, you can configure some GitHub Actions to auto deploy your changes.

-In this guide, you'll be using `Fly.io`'s very own [Github action template here](https://github.com/superfly/flyctl-actions) to help deploy your application.
+In this guide, you'll be using `Fly.io`'s very own [GitHub action template here](https://github.com/superfly/flyctl-actions) to help deploy your application.

 1) Generate a `Fly token` with `fly auth token`

-2) Then save your newly generated `FLY_API_TOKEN` in your github repository either through the Github Console or Github CLI:
+2) Then save your newly generated `FLY_API_TOKEN` in your github repository either through the GitHub Console or GitHub CLI:

-a. <b>Github Console</b> - Open your repository's Settings tab, then add a secret named `FLY_API_TOKEN` under the Secrets section.
+a. <b>GitHub Console</b> - Open your repository's Settings tab, then add a secret named `FLY_API_TOKEN` under the Secrets section.

-b. <b>Github CLI</b> - run the command below
+b. <b>GitHub CLI</b> - run the command below
 ```cmd
 gh secret set FLY_API_TOKEN --repos <username>/<repository-name>
 ```